 We are committed to integrating ESG practices across all business operations, and to reporting on our ESG strategy and performance in a transparent and comprehensive way.
-We comply with environmental regulations in a timely and efficient manner while we continuously monitor and aim to reduce our environmental footprint.
-We assess, pilot and implement new technologies which are aimed at improving our environmental performance.
+We strive to comply with environmental regulations in a timely and efficient manner, and we monitor and aim to reduce our environmental footprint.
+We assess, pilot and implement new technologies to improve our environmental performance.
 On the social front, we focus on our people's well-being and professional development, both on board our vessels and in the office, while fostering an equitable, inclusive and diverse working environment.
 We support our local community through donations, sponsorships and pro-bono work, towards vulnerable groups, education, sports and the environment.
 Our approach to corporate governance includes high ethical standards and transparent and efficient structures as well as robust risk management systems.